dat3Cph/material/docs/deepdive-1/learningobjectives.md

 2.4 **Apply Generics in Common Data Structures**: Learners should be able to apply generics to commonly used Java data structures like `List`, `Set`, `Map`, etc., and understand the benefits and limitations of using generics with these collections.

-2.5 **Understand Type Erasure**: Learners should have a basic understanding of type erasure in Java, including how generic type information is removed at runtime and the implications this has for using generics in Java.

 ### 3. Understand and use the Java 8 Date and Time API

 3.1 **Understand the Need for the New Date and Time API**: Learners should be able to explain the limitations of the pre-Java 8 date and time handling (e.g., `java.util.Date` and `java.util.Calendar`) and how the new API, introduced in `java.time` package, addresses these issues with a more consistent and user-friendly approach.